top of page

 What happens during a power outage?

 Most solar energy systems are “grid-tied,” meaning they are connected to your utility company’s power grid.
 To protect utility electricians from injury during maintenance, your solar array will shut off when the grid goes down.
-If this concerns you, there a few options for backup power in instances like this.
+If this concerns you, there are a few options for backup power in instances like this.

 Should I replace my roof before having a solar energy system installed?